What Hiring Managers Wish Job Seekers Already Knew

 “You’re hired.”
 Those are the words you’re hoping to hear at the end of the interview process.
 You’ve read all the advice from friends and self-help books, but somehow much of that information seems lost when you’re sitting across from the person making the decision.

 It’s time to lighten up a little and cut yourself some slack.
 Don’t worry whether your handshake failed the firmness test.
-Don’t agonise about whether you said ‘um’ too many times when you were speaking.
+Don’t agonise over whether you said ‘um’ too many times when you were speaking.

 Do you want to discover what hiring managers wish job seekers already knew?
 Here are some tips that might make your next interview more pleasant and less stressful.